 A full masterplan for the research station is under assessment, which will include the extension of Signy’s jetty to accommodate the new cargo tender and new buildings to replace buildings past their design life, improve station life, energy efficiency and speed up the annual recommissioning time when it is re-opened each Austral summer.

-Likely to be the first buildings project to be completed, the work at Bird Island is to increase storage capacity, due to potentially fewer visits from the Ship.
+Work commenced at Bird Island in 2018 to increase storage capacity, due to potentially fewer visits from the larger ship, RRS Sir David Attenborough.
 During this process Ramboll is also reviewing operational efficiency and site wide energy efficiency measures, such as heat recovery.
-The redevelopment also includes a new jetty to accommodate the new cargo tender in 2019.
+The redevelopment includes a new jetty to accommodate the new ship.
+This work is scheduled for completion by August 2018.
+Find out more about more about work at Bird Island here.

 The introduction of RRS Sir David Attenborough will have significant impact upon the existing logistical operations.
 Due to the reduction from two vessels to one, Ramboll is carrying out works to ensure science days at sea and logistical support are maintained.
 The study examines increased storage at stations and improved efficiencies in shipping operations.
 Ramboll’s logistics and environmental consultants and transport and marine engineers are undertaking feasibility studies to examine the opportunities for optimisation in key links of this chain, between Cambridge, the Arctic stations and the southern hubs.